actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

     * Tribal Knowledge
     * Culture
 * What are the Preferred practices?
+* Listen to their point of view they bring a fresh pair of eyes to the situation

 ## Useful links
 [Onboarding and Mentoring Apprentices with DevOps Culture - Mercedes Coyle @benzobot](https://vimeo.com/115484860)